hashkat/hashkat/docs/keywords.md

 ####'preference_classes' section
 **(type: n/a)** This section of the input file is for the declaration of preference classes which describe how tweets are passed in the system.
 Here you must set the tweet transmission for different scenarios based on different agent characteristics

-####`pwd`

-Acronym for 'print working directory'.
-Command used in the command line to display on the screen the path of the working directory that you are currently in.

 ##Q

 ##R